Who I Am

 I then began working as a technology consultant for the data cloud company Snowflake, in which I provided high-profile companies across the US services and solutions in AI, data science, and cloud services.
 Soon after I was accepted to the University of Oxford's Media Policy Institute where I collaborated with public policy directors, academics, and lawyers on dissecting landmark AI legislation, content moderation, and other tech and democracy challenges around the world.

-Now, I am the Global Partnerships Manager for the Tech Global Institute, a non-resident fellow in New America's Planetary Politics group, a fellow at the Internet Law & Policy Foundry, and an affiliate at All Tech is Human.
-I also collaborate with the University of Toronto's Third Space research lab and other practitioners on gauging the practicality of responsible AI frameworks in technical processes.
+Shortly after, I became the Global Partnerships Manager for the Tech Global Institute where I helped set up Global South regional coalitions around tech policy.
+At the same time, I was a non-resident fellow for New America's Planetary Politics group, studying the concept of AI sovereignty and the geopolitics of AI governance.
+I was also collaborating with the University of Toronto's Third Space research lab and other practitioners on gauging the practicality of responsible AI frameworks in technical processes.
+Finally, during this time I was also a research fellow at the Global Center on AI Governance, working on analyzing the Global Index on Responsible AI.

 The name Thuley is derived from the Nepali poem Description by Shrawan Mukarung.